-By Jeff Canfield, SVP, Head of E&S Casualty at Argo Group
+By Jeff Canfield, VP, Head of Innovation at Argo Group

 This article was originally published March 8, 2019 in Insurance Thought Leadership.